neskweek/LightSaberOS/README.md

 ### HOW TO MANAGE YOUR SDCRAD
 #### 1. For DFPlayer Mini

-While there are several ways to make DFPlayer Mini plays your sound files from your SDard, only one can provide full gapless sound "enqueuing" : we need to call each sound file by their copy order number.
+While there are several ways to make the DIYino board play your sound files from your SDard, only one can provide full gapless sound "enqueuing" : we need to call each sound file by their copy order number.

 Let's say you have a fresh formatted SDcard.
 You copy one file on it : its copy order is 1.